 Depending on the complexity of the impact assessment, it may take from a few days to several months to complete the appropriate studies.
 Continuous involvement by the Landscape Architect ensures that any design changes will reflect appropriate visual consideration.

 The existing visual environment should be documented in the Environmental Impact Report (EIR) prepared for the Regional Transportation Plan (RTP) and serve as a building block in subsequent decision making.

-A preliminary SRE/VIA should be included in the Preliminary Environmental Analysis Report (PEAR) prepared as part of the Project Initiation Document (PID).
+The use of a VIA Questionnaire provides preliminary identification of potential visual resource issues of a project for the Preliminary Environmental Analysis Report (PEAR) prepared as part of the Project Initiation Document (PID).

-The Guidelines for the “Preparation of Project Study Reports (PSRs)” dated November 3, 1999 stipulate that PSRs and project study report equivalents contain an “inventory of environmental resources, identification of potential environmental issues and anticipated environmental processing type.
+The "Preparation Guidelines for Project Study Report" (PSR), Appendix L in the Project Development Procedures Manual, stipulate that PSRs and project study report equivalents contain an “inventory of environmental resources, identification of potential environmental issues and anticipated environmental processing type.
 Potential mitigation requirements and associated costs should also be identified.”
 In situations where avoidance of impacts or mitigation requires purchasing of right-of-way, costs can be dramatically affected.

-For projects on the State Highway System, the following level of information is recommended to fulfill the requirements of the guidelines:
+For projects on the SHS, the following level of information is recommended to fulfill the requirements of the guidelines: